 - It’s based on a powerful relationship between the coach and the performer

-Every veteran sales professional on your staff should have a personal sales performance coach.
-You.
+Every veteran sales professional on your staff should have a personal sales performance coach—you.

 It’s your job.
 If you’re not there to select the best talent, help them grow and develop, and retain them long-term by meeting their needs, then what are you there for?
 To attend meetings?
 To submit revised projections?
 To deal with crises?
 That’s not the management life you want.

+That’s all you need to be the best coach they ever had.
 Just as batting coaches don’t rely on hearsay and voice coaches don’t base their work on critics’ reviews, you need to be in a position to watch them perform.

 - You’ve already picked up the basic strategy, haven’t you?
-Successful performance coaching is relentlessly focused on the person’s strengths, whether to grow them or to use them as workarounds for those weaknesses that may get in the way.
+Successful performance coaching is relentlessly focused on the person’s strengths, whether to grow them or to use them as workarounds for those weaknesses that may get in the way

 Sales revenue will keep ratcheting up and salesperson turnover will keep dropping.
-Your veterans will stay because they know you care, they know what you mean to their personal growth, and they love the individualized attention.
+Your veterans will stay because they know you care; they know what you mean to their personal growth, and they love the individualized attention.